LaurianoDiPaolantonio/Volaria/README.md

 ## Features

 - User-friendly flight search with options for departure, destination, dates, and number of travelers.
-- Fetch API is used to retrieve data from a PHP backend, which processes user inputs and queries the Amadeus API.
-- Search results are dynamically displayed based on user-selected criteria.
+- Fetch API is used to retrieve data from a PHP backend and search results are dynamically displayed based on user-selected criteria.
 - Responsive design for a seamless user experience across devices.

 # Database Setup